-This then lets you trigger an action, either to Approve, Decline, or trigger manual reviews.
-Additionally, you can classify your users based on how risky you think they are and redirect them towards additional security measures if needed.
+This then lets you trigger an action: to approve, decline, or trigger manual reviews.
+Additionally, you can classify your users based on how risky you think they are and redirect them toward additional security measures if needed.

 This is true of all verticals, whether you are in the iGaming sphere, selling items online, or operating a global airline.

-So here are three examples of user behaviours that could appear risky:
+Here are three examples of user behaviors that could appear risky:

 - A user signs up with a disposable email address domain.
-This can be checked with an email analysis tool.
+This can be checked with a reverse email lookup tool.
 It seems risky because normal users would use a more established email service.

 - Your user signs in from a new device, in a new country.
 This is checked with your IP analysis tool and device fingerprinting module.
 It lets us know there is a chance someone found the login details and is using them, which is known as an ATO, or account takeover attack.